 - Chest pain

-- Patient will display vital signs within acceptable limits, dysrhythmias absent/controlled, and no symptoms of failure (e.g., hemodynamic parameters within acceptable limits, urinary output adequate).
+- Patient will demonstrate adequate cardiac output as evidenced by vital signs within acceptable limits, dysrhythmias absent/controlled, and no symptoms of failure (e.g., hemodynamic parameters within acceptable limits, urinary output adequate).

 - Patient will report decreased episodes of dyspnea, angina.

 - Patient will participate in activities that reduce cardiac workload.

 The following is a nursing assessment guide for heart failure nursing care plans.

 1. Auscultate apical pulse, assess heart rate.

 Tachycardia is an early sign of heart failure.
 An increase in heart rate is the body’s first response to compensate for reduced cardiac output (CO).
 Initially, this compensatory response has a favorable effect on cardiac output, but over time, persistent tachycardia is harmful and may worsen heart failure.
 Appropriate heart rate control has been associated with better clinical outcomes, including decreased hospitalizations and mortality (Yancy et al., 2017).

 An extra heart sound S3 or ventricular gallop may be heard during auscultation (S3 mixtape here).
 This is caused by a large volume of fluid entering the ventricle at the beginning of diastole (Drazner et al., 2003).
 S1 and S2 may be weak because of decreased pumping action.
 Murmurs may reflect valvular incompetence.